-Note: if you're playing only with the Weeping Caves and/or Great Sewers sets, skip steps 7 and 9.
+Note: if you're playing only with the Weeping Caves and/or Great Sewers sets, skip steps 7 and 8.

-- 9. Shock Deck: Shuffle the Shock cards and place them face down to form the Shock deck.
-Leave space next to it for the Shock discard pile.

-- 10. Ammo: If you have a Weapon with limited Ammo, take Ammo tokens equal to the number written at the top of its Combat Results Table.

-- 11. Readiness Tracker: Place the

-Readiness Tracker with the Brightness,

-Pace, Alertness and Surprise tokens

-nearby.

-- 12. Battlefield: Place the Battlefield nearby.
+- 7. Adventure deck: Create the Adventure deck by shuffling together the required number of Foe, Discovery, Loot, Booby Trap cards and any other cards as indicated on your Scenario.
+Place the Adventure deck face down in the play area.
+Leave space next to it for the Adventure discard pile. - 8.
+Shock Deck: Shuffle the Shock cards and place them face down in a pile in the play area to form the Shock deck.
+Leave space next to it for the Shock discard pile. - 9.
+Treasure Deck: Create the Treasure deck using 8 non-Heavy Loot cards and 2 Booby Trap cards (or 4 if you're playing on Legendary difficulty).
+Shuffle them together and place them face-down beneath the Treasure topper. - 10.
+Ammo: If you have a Weapon with limited Ammo, take Ammo tokens equal to the number written at the top of its Combat Results Table. - 11.
+Readiness Tracker: Place the Readiness Tracker with the Brightness, Pace, Alertness and Surprise tokens nearby. - 12.
+Battlefield: Place the Battlefield nearby.